This post may contain affiliate links and we will earn a commission if you purchase through those links. Thank you for supporting us!

 creamy potatoes for clam chowder

-After that, add the light butter to your dutch oven or large pot and saute the celery, onions, garlic, salt, pepper, old bay seasoning, and fresh chopped thyme.
+Step 2: Add the light butter to your Dutch oven or large pot and sauté the celery, onions, garlic, salt, pepper, Old Bay seasoning, and fresh chopped thyme.
 Cook these ingredients.

 clam chowder recipe

-Then, add the flour to the dutch oven and mix.
+Step 3: Add the flour to the Dutch oven and mix.

-Next, add the clam juice and milk.
-Also, drain the juice from the canned clams into the dutch oven, but do not add the clams yet.
+Step 4: Add the clam juice and milk.
+Also, drain the juice from the canned clams into the Dutch oven, but do not add the clams yet.

-After that, add the chopped potatoes and bay leaf to the dutch oven.
+Step 5: Add the chopped potatoes and bay leaf to the Dutch oven.
 Bring everything to a low simmer and stir occasionally.

 how to make New England clam chowder

 Once the soup is done, sprinkle some fresh flat-leaf parsley on top.
-Also, we love to enjoy this clam chowder with soup crackers.
-To kick it up a notch add a few dashes of your favorite hot sauce.
+We love to enjoy this clam chowder with soup crackers or crusty bread.
+To kick it up a notch, add a few dashes of your favorite hot sauce.
+You can even top with cooked crumbled bacon.
+See our post on how to cook bacon in the oven for an easy option!

 New England clam chowder

-We love the chunky creamy thickness of this clam chowder.
+How To Make Clam Chowder Thinner: We love the chunky creamy thickness of this clam chowder.
 It’s so hearty and satisfying.
-If you want to make the soup thinner in consistency you can always add more milk at the end once the soup is done or use fewer potatoes.
+If you want to make the soup thinner in consistency, you can always add more milk at the end once the soup is done or use fewer potatoes.

-This New England clam chowder will last 2-3 days in the refrigerator in an air-tight container.
+This healthy New England clam chowder will last 2-3 days in the refrigerator when stored in an airtight container.

 LIGHTENED UP NEW ENGLAND CLAM CHOWDER